- October 23, 2012 [Day-One Patch]

 Medal of Honor: Warfighter has got a lot of pressure on its shoulders.
 Not only is it trying to establish its place among a number of other AAA shooters releasing this fall, but it’s also coming off of a mediocre success with regards to the series’ initial reboot in 2010.
 Luckily, as far as the multiplayer goes, which is what we’re concerned about here, I can tell you right off the bat that Medal of Honor: 2010 this is not.
 Improvements in nearly every department are substantial, which we’ll get into further in this review.
 The question is, is it enough?

-Danger Close, the studio responsible for MoH 2010′s single player campaign, has stepped up to the plate and set out to not only craft yet another exhilarating, true-to-life follow-up, but has also filled the shoes of renown developers DICE, creators of the Battlefield franchise, to tackle the online multiplayer experience as well.
+Danger Close, the studio responsible for MoH 2010′s single player campaign, has stepped up to the plate and set out to not only craft yet another exhilarating, true-to-life follow-up, but also fill the shoes of renown developers DICE, creators of the Battlefield franchise, to tackle the online multiplayer experience as well.
 While Danger Close might not have the same sort of reputation when it comes to online shooters, the benefit here is that we get a better taste of their personal creative vision (dubbed Global Warfighters) and a much more cohesive package as a whole.
 This is one commendable project that they can call their own, one they can be proud of and one that has a lot of potential.

 A Swedish SOG Taking Aim